stephenh/tessell/docs/tutorial.md

 Places are part of traditional GWT MPV and denote different bookmarks in an application: `#clients`, `#client;id=4`, etc.

-Each token has a class it is mapped to, e.g. `#clients` -> `ClientsPlace`, that knows how to kick-start the UI for that page (e.g. create a `ClientPresenter`).
+Each token has a class it is mapped to, e.g. `#clients -> ClientsPlace`, that knows how to kick-start the UI for that page (e.g. create a `ClientPresenter`).

 The `@GenPlace` annotation comes from the gwt-mpv-apt annotation processor, and generates most of the `XxxPlace` class boilerplate.
 This include [GWT.runAsync](http://code.google.com/webtoolkit/doc/latest/DevGuideCodeSplitting.html)-based code splitting.

-(link to more place docs)

 A Test
 ------

-Finally, the reason we're doing all this, [ClientPresenterTest]():
+Finally, the reason we're doing all this MVP abstraction is for great testing.
+Annotated in steps, the [ClientPresenterTest]() looks like:

-Again, annotated in pieces:

     public class ClientPresenterTest extends AbstractPresenterTest {
       private final ClientDto dto = new ClientDto();